alexberriman/pong/README.md

 To get started, run:

 - `npm install`
-- `npm serve app-web` to start the web application
+- `npm run serve app-web` to start the web application
-- `npm serve api-demo` to start the demo api
+- `npm run serve api-demo` to start the demo api

 ## License